-With electric vehicles (EVs) rapidly becoming more widely available, we’ve provide some information to help you decide if an EV is right for you.
+With electric vehicles (EVs) rapidly becoming more widely available, we’ve provided some information to help you decide if an EV is right for you.

-Electric-powered vehicles aren’t a new technology, and in fact, they have been around for more than a century.
-In the 1890’s, electric cars were more popular than gas-powered automobiles because o their simplicity, reliability and low cost of operation.
+Electric-powered vehicles aren’t a new technology.
+They have been around for more than a century.
+In the 1890s, electric cars were more popular than gas-powered automobiles because o their simplicity, reliability, and low cost of operation.
 Did you know that Henry Ford’s wife drove an electric vehicle?
-However, for a variety of reasons, electric vehicle technology languished as gas-powered automobiles took precedence.
-Today though, electric vehicles are making a move to the forefront of auto transportation.
+However, for various reasons, electric vehicle technology languished as gas-powered automobiles took precedence.
+Today though, electric vehicles are moving to the forefront of auto transportation.

 - Conventional Vehicles have an internal combustion engine, the most common fuels are gasoline and diesel.

 - Hybrid Vehicles (HEVs) have both a gasoline engine and an electric motor and battery; both gas and electricity power the wheels.
 The electric motor and battery are designed to improve fuel economy so less gasoline is used to operate the vehicle.
 The battery is charged solely by operating the vehicle; plug-in is not required or possible.